sparkspay/sparks/doc/README.md

 Sparks Core 0.12.1
 =====================

-This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
+This is the official reference wallet for Sparks digital currency and comprises the backbone of the Sparks peer-to-peer network.
 You can [download Sparks Core](https://www.sparkspay.io/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run Sparks on your native platform.

 ### Unix